opendilab/DI-engine-docs/source/13_envs/taxi.rst

 Each episode terminates when one of the following conditions is satisfied:

 - Successfully delivering the passenger.
 In other words, if step has no restriction, the process can only terminate when the passenger has been successfully delivered.
 - reached max step for each episode.
+This can be set through variable ``max_episode_steps`` in the environment.

 Implementation example inside DI-zoo
 =========================================